 We continue to follow Vermont Department of Health guidelines for contact tracing of students and employees.
-Should these guidelines change or the volume of cases become too high to expediently perform contact tracing, we would abbreviate or discontinue this practice.
-In these situations we may ask individuals to provide that information to Human Resources and Health Services or inform their close contacts themselves, which is the current practice in the state of Vermont for low-risk cases.
+As such, we ask that students and employees help keep our community members safe by informing their close contacts themselves, which is the current practice in the state of Vermont.

 For information about what to do if you are identified as a close contact of someone who has tested positive for COVID-19, see Instructions for Those Exposed, Symptomatic or Who Have Tested Positive for COVID-19.